KameiB/RLCraft_Translatable/README.md

 - [mods]
   - Forks I worked in
   - Link to my mod Localizator
-- [resourcepacks] All files inside my Spanish Resource Pack (lang, ogg, png)
+- [resourcepacks] A link to a template Resource Pack for translators.
 - **[resources]** en_us lang files needed to support the modified config and scripts
 - **[scripts]** Scripts for the latest version of RLCraft